 Alisha Martinez, MSSP’07, PhD

-Alisha began her career as a classroom teacher in the Atlanta Public Schools through the Teach for America program.
-After teaching, Alisha obtained her Masters in Social Policy from the School of Social Policy and Practice at the University of Pennsylvania.
-She received her Bachelor’s degree from Haverford College and her PhD in Education from George Mason University.
-She is originally from Brookline, Massachusetts and currently resides in Virginia with her husband, Oscar, and their two children, Sofia and Isabella.
+Dr. Martinez received her bachelor’s degree from Haverford College and her Master of Science in Social Policy from the School of Social Policy and Practice at the University of Pennsylvania.
+She has a PhD in Education from George Mason University.
+She is originally from Brookline, Massachusetts and currently resides in Virginia with her husband, Oscar, and their two children.

 “The MSSP program prepared me for developing research-based reform agendas aimed at improving access, equity, and performance of students from underrepresented backgrounds, as well as broadened my perspective on how policies have addressed social problems.
 Upon graduating from the program, I completed an internship (as part of the Capstone Seminar requirement) at the American Youth Policy Forum.
 One of the most beneficial experiences at this placement was the opportunity to interact with policymakers and attend presentations on strategies to increase student achievement at the secondary level made on Capitol Hill.”